It is a low but chronic or long-term condition.

 Pulmonary embolism is one of the leading causes of death in people with Proteus syndrome.
 The affected person will need to be regularly monitored for blood clots.
 Common symptoms of a pulmonary embolism are:

-- Difficulty to breathe continuously.
+- Difficulty breathing continuously.

 - Chest pain.